PulyaPolya/musicbert_hf/README.md

 4. `scripts/finetune.py`, a script to fine-tune token-classification models like the ones I use in my dissertation.
 5. `scripts/predict.py`, a script that runs Roman-numeral prediction on a MIDI file.

-Note that, while I would suggest using this version of RNBert, since HuggingFace is an actively maintained library, to reproduce the results reported in [my 2024 ISMIR paper](https://malcolmsailor.com/2025/01/06/ISMIR.html), you'll want to run the scripts in [the FairSEQ version of this repository](https://github.com/malcolmsailor/rnbert).
+If you want to fine-tune MusicBERT on a token classification task or make use of RNBert yourself, I would suggest using the code in this repository, since HuggingFace is an actively maintained library.
+On the other hand, to reproduce the results reported in [my 2024 ISMIR paper](https://malcolmsailor.com/2025/01/06/ISMIR.html), you'll want to run the scripts in [the FairSEQ implementation of RNBert](https://github.com/malcolmsailor/rnbert).

 # Examples